Time to read: 11 min

-We can see how the feature circled in red will act as a snap when inserted into the blue piece.
-The tab circled in blue will constrain the other degrees of freedom, so the snap doesn’t bear the entire load.
+The feature circled in red will act as a snap when inserted into the blue piece.
+The tab circled in blue will constrain the other degrees of freedom so the snap doesn’t bear the entire load.

 Snap fits look simple, but there’s a bit of science behind them.
 Here’s our snap fit design guide that will help with this process if you’re starting from scratch and don’t want to take the “guess and check” approach.

-Interference fits involve the installation of a fastener into a part by forcing one of the parts to elastically deform.
+Interference fits involve the installation of a fastener into a part by forcing one of the parts to deform elastically.

-An example would be press fitting a dowel pin in a hole that is slightly smaller than the dowel pin is.
-These applications do not typically load the interference fit feature in the axis of insertion.
+An example would be press fitting a dowel pin in a hole that is slightly smaller than the dowel pin.
+These applications do not typically load the interference fit feature in the insertion axis.

 Plastic welding is exactly what it sounds like—the welding of two thermoplastics together.
 There are multiple processes for welding two plastic components together, much as there are with metals.
 A few of the most common processes are detailed below.

-The process of using high frequency ultrasonic vibrations to join plastic parts together is known as ultrasonic welding.
-It generates enough energy at the joint between two plastic components to melt the pieces together.
-This process is low-cost (aside from the cost of capital equipment) and can be very quick.
+Using high-frequency ultrasonic vibrations to join plastic mechanical parts together is known as ultrasonic welding.
+It generates enough energy at the joint between two plastic components to melt the pieces.
+This process of joining plastic parts is low-cost (aside from the cost of capital equipment) and can be a quick mechanical attachment method.

-One example of an ultrasonic welded plastic product is a tervis tumbler.
-In the image below, we can see that the joint between the clear outer plastic housing and the blue inner plastic housing is an ultrasonic welded joint.
+One example of an ultrasonic welded plastic product is a Tervis tumbler.
+The image below shows that the joint between the clear outer plastic housing and the blue inner plastic housing is an ultrasonic welded joint.

-While this joint is simple and requires no additional bonding materials, it does require special considerations.
-The main ones being proper joint design, material selection and access to the equipment.
-The materials that are to be bonded together not only have to be compatible with the process, they also have to be the same or very similar to work together.
+While this joint is simple and requires no additional bonding materials, it does require special considerations, including proper joint design, material selection, and access to the equipment.
+The materials that are bonded together not only have to be compatible with the process, they also have to be the same or very similar to work together.
 So it’s important to consider this in your material selection when designing for manufacturability.
-When it comes to joint design, there are several options and methods, but they typically require what is knows as an energy director between the two parts to improve the energy transfer and subsequently the bonding process.
-This energy director is typically a molded in triangle all the way around the face of the joint as shown in the image below.
+When it comes to joint design, there are several options and methods, but they typically require what is known as an energy director between the two parts to improve the energy transfer and, subsequently, the bonding process.
+This energy director is typically a molded-in triangle around the face of the joint, as shown in the image below.

-After the welding process is complete, the grey part and the blue part will sit flush against each other as a result of the energy director melting.
+After the welding process is complete, the gray and blue parts will sit flush against each other due to the energy director melting.
 A great resource for joint design has been published by Branson and can be found here.
-Furthermore, the machine will likely require special tooling to hold the If production quantities are low, so this may not be the optimum process.
+Furthermore, the machine will likely require special tooling..
+If production quantities are low, this may not be the optimum process.

 The thermal welding process uses the direct application of heat from a tool like a heat gun.
-In this process, the parts to be joined, as well as a filler rod of the same or very similar material, are heated and joined together.
-It’s actually pretty similar to the process used by an extruder head on a 3D printer to build parts.
+In this process, a filler rod of the same or very similar material is heated and joined together.
+It’s pretty similar to the process used by an extruder head on a 3D printer to build parts.

 Adhesives and Tapes